St Michael's Church, Alnwick

 St Michael's Church is an Anglican place of worship situated on Bailiffgate in the town of Alnwick in Northumberland, England.
 The current building dates from the 15th century but a 12th-century Norman chapel stood on the site prior to this; reports of an earlier 8th-century Saxon chapel are unconfirmed.
 The church is dedicated to St Michael the Archangel, in earlier times it was also dedicated to St Mary as well.
-It is a Grade I listed building which is included in the book “England's Thousand Best Churches".
+It is a Grade I listed building.